Are you looking for the most beautiful places in Portugal? You came to the right place. Here we share a list of the best places to visit in Portugal.

 - Take a seaside stroll at Ribeira do Porto

-- Visit the 19th-century bridge, Ponte de Dom Luis I that connect Porto to Gaia
+- Visit the 19th-century bridge, Ponte de Dom Luis I that connects Porto to Gaia

 - Surf or sunbath at Praia de Matosinhos beach